tkhq/sdk/examples/react-components/README.md

-# Example: `oauth`
+# Example: `react-components`

-This example shows a complete Oauth flow with google.
-It contains a NextJS app with:

-- a frontend application
-- a backend application

-This example contains an example auth page as well as a stub API endpoint for "your business" (where the contact is resolved into an organization ID).
-The creation of the hidden iframe is abstracted by our `@turnkey/iframe-stamper` package.
-For more information on oauth, [check out our documentation](https://docs.turnkey.com/features/oauth).
+This example shows a an example app created using our react components from @turnkey/sdk-react.
+For more information [check out our documentation](https://docs.turnkey.com/features/TODO).

 ## Getting started

 ### 1/ Cloning the example

 Make sure you have `node` installed locally; we recommend using Node v18+.
+You will also need NextJs v13+ (for use-server/use-client directives and /app directory structure).
+Our components leverage use-server to make server side calls using private api keys without requiring developers to setup their own backend for turnkey authentication

 ```bash
 $ git clone https://github.com/tkhq/sdk